5hwb/Multilingual-Number-Flashcard-Generator/README.md

 # Multilingual Number Flashcard Generator: Generate Anki flashcards for numerals from other languages

-> TODO: add compiled Anki deck files to repo (fix the Finnish zero first), then create Multilingual-Number-Flashcard-Generator repo on GitHub.
+> TODO: add compiled Anki deck files to repo
 > TODO: add screenshot on Android Anki

 This is a Python program which generates lists of numbers in another language, which can be imported into the Anki flashcard program for further review.